 Several conditions and lifestyle choices contribute to your risk of atrial fibrillation.
 The older you are, the greater the likelihood that you may experience heart rhythm problems of some type.
 Other risk factors include having underlying heart disease, high blood pressure, obesity, a family history of AF, experiencing high stress, drinking an excessive amount of alcohol or using illegal drugs.
 Caucasians also seem to have a higher risk than other races and ethnicities.

 There are many underlying conditions beside heart disease that can contribute to heart rhythm problems as well.
-Your atrial fibrillation specialist — like one of the best cardiologists Manhattan — may recommend testing, monitoring and treatment If you suffer from:
+Your atrial fibrillation specialist — like one of the best cardiologists Manhattan or your nearby cardiology doctor — may recommend testing, monitoring and treatment If you suffer from:

 - A history of heart attacks